sertrsv/DeepLinks/Documentation.docc/Documentation.md

 ## Overview

-Deep Linking App is an iOS app that show how deep links work.
+DeepLinks is an iOS app that show how deep links work.

 ![An illustration displaying the UI for viewing logofolio 2022 vol.4 by Vladislav Novitsky](Overview.png)